 How to Maintain Good Form For Your Planks

-• Keep your eyes down and focused on a spot between your hands to keep your neck in line with your spine.
+• Keep your eyes down and focus on a spot between your hands to keep your neck in line with your spine.

 • Widen your shoulder blades to activate your back muscles.